kennydrift/PythonIDE/README.md

 ## Limitations (ps, a lot)

-interactive input like, `input()` does not work since Pyodide has no real stdin, interactive input is not supported in this build
-Theres no internet access so `requests`, `urllib`, sockets, etc. will not work.
-Pyodide runs in a sandboxed WebAssembly environment
+interactive input like `input()` does not work since Pyodide has no real stdin, Theres no internet access so `requests`, `urllib`, sockets, etc. will not work.
 Files only exist in memory for the current session; closing or refreshing the tab loses all changes No package installation, this build does not include `micropip`, so third-party packages cannot be installed at runtime.
 No `subprocess` or `os.system`
-No threading, Python's `threading` module is not functional in Pyodide Startup time, Pyodide (~10MB WebAssembly binary) takes a few seconds to load on first run, Memory limits, very large data processing may hit browser memory limits Not all stdlib modules work such as modules that rely on OS-level calls (`socket`, `ssl`, `multiprocessing`, etc.) are unavailable or limited
+No threading, Python's `threading` module is not functional in Pyodide Startup time, Pyodide (~10MB WebAssembly binary) takes a few seconds to load on first run, Memory limits, very large data processing may hit browser memory limits Not all stdlib modules work, such as modules that rely on OS-level calls are unavailable or limited

 ---